-This Agreement takes effect on the earliest of You: 1) clicking a box to create an account (“Create My Account”) presented with a link to this Agreement, 2) executing or electronically accepting an Ordering Document referencing this Agreement, or 3) using of the Services, (the earliest of the foregoing being the “Effective Date”).
+This Agreement takes effect on the earliest of You: 1) creating an account for use of the Services while being presented a link to this Agreement; 2) executing or electronically accepting an Ordering Document referencing this Agreement; or 3) using the Services (the earliest of the foregoing being the “Effective Date”).
 If You enter into this Agreement or acquire the Services on behalf of an entity, You represent and warrant that You have the authority to accept this Agreement on the entity's behalf.

 In order to use the Services, You must:

 By using the Services, You represent and warrant that You meet all the requirements listed above.
 Company may refuse to provide You with the Services, suspend or close Your account, and change eligibility requirements at any time in accordance with the terms of this Agreement.